 Here’s how the process works:

-Take your pet for treatment.
-Your pet insurance can be can be used for treatment at any veterinary clinic in the United States or Canada, including treatment from specialists and emergency care facilities.
+- Take your pet for treatment.
+Your pet insurance can be used for treatment at any veterinary clinic in the United States or Canada, including treatment from specialists and emergency care facilities.

 How much will I be reimbursed for vet bills?
 Do I have a deductible?

 Our pet insurance policies are customizable to your needs.
 You can choose a deductible of $100, $250, or $500.
 The deductible is annual, so after you meet the deductible amount you select, you won’t have to satisfy it again until your next 12-month plan period.
 (Note: You do not have to satisfy your deductible before you can be reimbursed for preventative care if you add Preventive Care to your plan for a small additional charge.)

 Veterinary bills are reimbursed at up to 90, 80, or 70%, depending on the reimbursement percentage you selected when you bought the policy.

 Hartville works hard to process your pet insurance claims and reimburse your vet bills as quickly as possible.
 On average, it takes 14-16 business days to completely process a claim.
 You can have reimbursements directly deposited into your bank account or receive them as checks in the mail.